 The Town of Wrightsville Beach will make an announcement prior to enforcement of a mandatory evacuation that will allow residents enough time to comply with the evacuation order.
 Traffic checkpoints will be established when an evacuation order is given.
 Therefore, residents should have their vehicle tax decal affixed to their car in order to return to the Town of Wrightsville Beach prior to evacuating.

-Vehicle tax decals are also used for resident identification upon re-entry to the Town of Wrightsville Beach following an evacuation and may be purchased at the Lanier Parking office located at 321 Causeway Drive during regular office hours.
+Vehicle tax decals are used for resident identification upon re-entry to the Town of Wrightsville Beach following an evacuation and may be purchased at the Pivot Parking office located at 321 Causeway Drive during regular office hours.
 The decals should be purchased annually on or before the first day of April.
 Sale of the vehicle tax decals will cease under hurricane warning conditions.

 Once the Town has suspended operations during a mandatory evacuation, Town of Wrightsville Beach water and sewer services may be interrupted due to weather related damage or power outages.
 Electricity, provided by Duke Energy, may also be interrupted due to weather conditions.

 Storm drains are continually monitored before, during, and after all storm events.